 Lightly dampen a microfiber mop and always clean following the grain of the wood and allow the wood to dry completely before walking to prevent spotting.
 If you live in an area with hard water, damp mop with distilled water.
 The excessive minerals in hard water can leave the floor finishes looking dull.

-If you choose to use a commercial wood floor cleaner, choose one with a spray applicator or a mop that includes a refillable spray feature.
+If you choose to use a commercial wood floor cleaner, choose one with a spray applicator or a mop that includes a refillable spray feature like those offered from Bona.
 Just a heavy mist of about one-half teaspoon per two square feet is adequate for cleaning.
 Too much product can leave floors sticky and actually attract more dirt.

 How to Clean Laminate Wood-Look Flooring

 Caring for wood-look laminate flooring is quite easy.
 Simply wipe up spills as they happen and sweep or vacuum frequently.
 For deeper cleaning, you can use a steam mop but avoid wet mopping that can cause the underlayers to warp.
 Avoid harsh cleaners like pine oil or any cleaner that promises to leave a shine.
 The waxy build-up will leave the laminate looking dull.
 Opt instead for a small amount of plain dishwashing liquid in warm water to dampen your mop.

 6 Tips to Prevent Scratches on Wood Floors